Nationally Recognized wildlife Conservation Photographer

 A self-taught photographer who, when I’m not shooting landscapes, sunrises. sunsets, or portraits, you will find photographing my real passion Hawaii’s wildlife, mainly, the Hawaiian Monk Seal and the White Tern (Manu O Ku).
 Ironically, my love for these species began at almost the same time in 2017.
 As a volunteer for groups that protect these endangered and threatened species, my photographs are not only a means to document, research and study their behaviors so we can better understand them and educate the public; but they are also a way for those with a like passion to enjoy and share their beauty in their own homes.

 About three years ago, I stumbled across an online Facebook event "White Tern Photographer's Walk".
 I had been interested in photography for a little while, but mostly shooting sunrises, sunsets, landscapes, and Hawaiian Monk Seals...a couple of birds here and there and some other wildlife...but I knew nothing about the White Terns?
 I looked at photos on line and curious about these White Terns, I asked my husband if he would take me down to Waikiki for the walk.
 It was a beautiful pre-Spring day, a bit of a chill in the air, but good for a walk.
 The group of 20 or so met under a tree at Kapiolani Park in Waikiki.
-Not knowing what I was really looking for, the guide, Rich Downs, pointed up in the tree above his head at a beautiful White Tern adult with a little chick by its side.
+Not knowing what I was really looking for, the guide and Director of the Hui Manu O Ku, Rich Downs, pointed up in the tree above his head at a beautiful White Tern adult with a little chick by its side.
 I had seen the photos online of the adults, but not of the fluffy little amazing chicks.
 One look at the two of them on the branch together, the adult preening its chick (another new word I learned) and I was "Hooked" big time.

 We stayed for a few minutes at that location and I found out that these curious birds didn't build a nest, they lay their eggs right on a branch!
 What's that you say?
 No nest?
 Well, then how does it stay there.
 Short answer is very carefully, but the birds make it work.
 Our tour then meandered through more trees and birds in the park, the group learning more and more about this species as we went along, until our last stop which was at the "New" International Marketplace.